cmihalyi/whack-a-mole/README.md

 * Functional whack a mole game that works on mobile devices
 * 3 levels of difficulty
-* Hi score list to challenge your friends (not session or local storage.  so hi scores will be wiped out on a refresh).
+* Hi score list to challenge your friends (hi scores will be wiped out on a refresh since we are not using session or local storage)

-## Comments
+## ToDo

 * Accessibility still needs work.
 * Mobile works best in portrait mode.
-Layout issues in landscape mode on some phones.
+Layout issues in landscape mode on starting and ending screens
+* Implement transitions for different game phases
+* Animate header
+* Get Babel implemented to modularize and 'import'

 ## Getting Started

 - Run `gulp serve` to preview and watch for changes
 - Run `gulp serve:test` to run the tests in the browser
 - Run `gulp` to build your webapp for production